quarkiverse/quarkus-cxf/README.md

 ## Native Mode Limitations

-- Native mode is currently in beta (java 8 and java 11 supported).
-You can open issue if you have issue.
+- Native mode is currently in beta (java 8 and java 11 are both supported).
+Kindly open an issue if you have an issue.

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!